Healthy Habits that Aren’t so Healthy for your Thyroid

 Let me be clear:

-Hair, skin, and nails supplements are NOT harmful to the thyroid but they do contain an ingredient that can cause a lot of confusion for thyroid patients.
+Hair, skin, and nail supplements are NOT harmful to the thyroid but they do contain an ingredient that can cause a lot of confusion for thyroid patients.

 And that ingredient is biotin.